Board of Directors

 You can learn more about what’s involved in being a VCN board member.

-The current Board, elected by the Membership at the 2012 Annual General Meeting is as follows:
+The current Board, elected by the Membership at as of February 23 2017 Annual General Meeting is as follows:

-Craig McLachlan has been active for a number of years as an organizer and advocate for injured and disabled workers, both provincially and nationally.
-He is the founder of the CompoNet Website, a resource site for worker’s compensation issues.
-Craig has considerable experience in facilitating email lists,internet communication and online meeting and organizing, and looks forward to the opportunity to contribute to the growth of VCN.
+Organizer and advocate for injured and disabled workers, both provincially and nationally.
+Member of the steering committee of the BC Canadian Injured Workers Alliance and founder of the CompoNet website, a resource site for worker’s compensation issues.
+Has considerable experience in facilitating email lists, internet communication and online meeting and organizing.